 The deposit and investment policy of the Borough adheres to state statutes.
 Deposits of the Borough's governmental funds are maintained in interest-bearing demand deposits, governmental investment pools, or savings accounts.
-The Borough also maintains governmental funds from the 2019 and 2021 general obligation bond proceeds in municipal, industrial, and mortgage-backed bonds, as described below.
-The municipal bonds have all been called or refunded, and the municipal, industrial, and mortgage-backed bonds are indirectly or directly backed by the full faith and credit of the U.S. Government.
+The Borough also maintains governmental funds from the 2019 general obligation bond proceeds in mortgage-backed bonds that are indirectly or directly backed by the full faith and credit of the U.S. Government.